adierking/unplug/README.md

 ## Features

 - Built-in support for ISO reading and writing
+- Export and import cutscene messages
+- Change items in the shop
+- Edit the global metadata
 - Disassemble script bytecode
-- Edit the global metadata
-- Export and import cutscene messages
 - List and extract the ISO
 - List and extract qp.bin entries